SPDK is composed of a set of C libraries residing in

 app top-level directory contains full-fledged applications, built out of the SPDK components.
 For a full overview, see An Overview of SPDK Applications.

 SPDK applications can typically be started with a small number of configuration options.
 Full configuration of the applications is then performed using JSON-RPC.
-See JSON-RPC Methods for additional information.
+See JSON-RPC for additional information.

 lib directory contains the real heart of SPDK.
 Each component is a C library with its own directory under